deepparekh02/ai-assistant/README.md

 - Add Discord Support.
 - Add Whatsapp Business Support.
-- Add Add Microsoft Teams Support.
+- Add Microsoft Teams Support.

 ## How to Use